Restoring a company to the register at Companies House

 Apply within six years of striking off

-Otherwise application must be made to the court.
+Otherwise application must be made to the court and will only be allowed for personal injury claims.

 Sections 1000 & 1001 of the Companies Act 2006